-Political Uncertainty and Asset Valuation: Housing Prices in Hong Kong, 08/2020, with Maggie Hu, Zhenping Wang, Vincent Yao.
+Valuation of Long-term Property Rights under Political Uncertainty, 08/2020, with Maggie Hu, Zhenping Wang, and Vincent Yao.
 New.
+Write-Up in ProMarket.

 Identify the effect of political uncertainty rooted in the “One Country, Two Systems” principle by exploiting a unique variation around land lease extension protection beyond 2047 in Hong Kong’s housing market.
 Relative to properties that have been promised an extension protection, those without are sold at a discount of 8%, and leases issued during the colonial era suffer an additional discount of 8% due to their reneging risk.

 Treasury Inconvenience Yields during the COVID-19 Crisis, 06/2020, with Stefan Nagel and Zhaogang Song.
 New.